John Anderson, 1st Viscount Waverley: Ireland

 Chrissie died on 9 May 1920 during an operation for cancer, leaving Anderson a widower with two young children.
 Nellie Mackenzie, who was training to be a nurse at St Thomas' Hospital, gave up her career to care for them.
 On 16 May, Anderson became Under-Secretary for Ireland.
 He was also the HM Treasury representative, and he became a Privy Counsellor of Ireland on 3 June 1920.
 The administrative arrangements were unorthodox: he did not supersede his predecessor, James Macmahon, but shared the position with him.
 They were answerable to the Chief Secretary for Ireland, Sir Hamar Greenwood, but as a cabinet minister, Greenwood was located in London; Field Marshal French, the Lord Lieutenant of Ireland (known as the viceroy), had wielded special executive powers in 1918 and 1919, but in 1920 reverted to the normal figurehead powers of that post.
 Anderson therefore wielded great executive power.
 He had two assistant under-secretaries, Alfred William Cope and Mark Sturgis.

 Over eighty members of the Royal Irish Constabulary had been killed during the previous year, and both numbers and morale were low.
 Anderson oversaw a recruitment campaign among ex-servicemen in England, Scotland and Wales.
 There were insufficient uniforms for them all, so they wore a mixture of khaki Army service dress and dark green Royal Irish Constabulary uniforms, giving rise to the nickname "Black and Tans".
 Major General Hugh Tudor was given a free hand to reorganise and reequip the constabulary, and facilitated cooperation between the constabulary and the military.

 In the face of an insurgency, Anderson strove to avoid the appearance that Britain was engaged in a war of reconquest.
 He travelled in an armoured car with a police escort, and carried a revolver.
-He was engaged in peace talks with the Sinn Fein, but unlike Cope he was not in his element.
+He was engaged in peace talks with the Sinn Féin, but unlike Cope he was not in his element.
 A settlement was brokered, and on 16 January 1922, the viceroy (Viscount FitzAlan) formally handed over power to the Provisional Government.
 For his service in Ireland, Anderson was made an additional Knight Grand Cross of the Order of the Bath (GCB) in the 1923 New Year Honours.